google/grr-doc/installing-and-running-grr/via-docker-compose.md

 ```
 This script writes all necessary keys as `.pem` files to disk they can be found in the `docker_config_files`
 folder.
 The [GRR code signing keys](<../maintaining-and-tuning/key-management/which-keys-and-how.html#communication-security>)
-are read directly from the generated files when the docker compose stack is running.
+are read directly from the generated files when the Docker Compose stack is running.
 The [fleetspeak communication keys and certificates](<../maintaining-and-tuning/key-management/which-keys-and-how.html#communication-security>)
 however replace placeholders in the fleetspeak config files when executing this script.
 As a consequence running the script a second time will only replace the GRR code signing keys.